Domestic violence in Australia and Aotearoa-New Zealand during the COVID-19 pandemic

 The experiences of frontline services

-Meanwhile, the AIC finds that many of their respondents who experienced violence during the pandemic did not contact the police, but did contact others – including frontline domestic violence organisations – for support.
+Meanwhile, the AIC finds that many of their respondents who experienced violence during the pandemic did not contact the police, but did contact others – including government organisations and NGOs – for support.
 Still, domestic violence support organisations in both Australia and Aotearoa-New Zealand have reported varied experiences of engagement with survivors during the pandemic.
-The AIC recognises the inconsistency of services’ experiences, acknowledging that some reported an increase in calls, while others reported a decrease, or no change.
+Some services reported increased demand, while others experienced less, or the same amount.
 While there is no evidence of increased calls to the NSW Domestic Violence Line since March, Australia’s national sexual assault, domestic and family violence service, 1800 RESPECT saw a 38% increase in use of its online chat tool between March and April.
 1800 RESPECT’s national hotline also saw a spike in phone calls after midnight, while abusive partners were asleep.
 In Aotearoa-New Zealand, services’ experiences are similarly mixed: some have reported significant increases in reports of family and sexual violence, while others have reported a decline in demand.

 Still, engagement – or a lack thereof – with frontline services does not necessarily reflect the actual incidence of violence against women.
 The AIC survey recognises that social distancing measures have impacted many women’s ability to seek help from frontline services.
 Campbell’s observation that women cannot seek assistance while confined to the house with their abusers also runs true for their engagement with frontline services, many of which, under ordinary circumstances, rely heavily on face-to-face contact with survivors, and are unable to run effective services while limited in their mobility under lockdown.